 The average American spends thousands a year on car insurance, but those costs should never be dependent on a physical or mental disability.
 If you are medically able to drive, disability car insurance should be offered to you at fair rates.

-If you’ve experienced insurance rate increases as a result of a disability, this article has the resources you need to fight discrimination and get the coverage you deserve.
+If you’ve experienced insurance rate increases as a result of a disability or medical condition, this article has the resources you need to fight discrimination and get the coverage you deserve.

 Despite legal loopholes, insurance for disabled drivers can and should cover any special vehicle modifications fairly and affordably.
 While adaptive equipment like wheelchair ramps, custom hand controls, siren detectors, amputee rings, or swivel chairs are expensive to insure, overall premiums shouldn’t be exorbitant.